Over the years we’ve seen more and more formulations of NDT fall out of favor with patients.

 There are fewer and fewer “clean” thyroid medications available on the market.

-And by clean I am referring to medications which contain ONLY the active thyroid hormones with as few fillers as possible.
+And by clean I am referring to medications that contain ONLY the active thyroid hormones with as few fillers as possible.

 We are coming to a point where it may make more sense to start with compounded T4 and T3 medications instead of starting with NDT medications directly.